-If you are out there looking for a new house to haunt, wouldn’t it be a huge help to know the right ghosts and goblins?
-They could make some introductions for you, get you a meeting with the right ghoul.
-You know the one – the big ugly one who is guarding the gate to that amazingly rundown house you really want to haunt.
+There’s a haunted house out there for every ghost.
+It’s just a question of finding the right one.
+Wouldn’t it be a huge help to know the right ghosts and goblins to make some introductions for you, get you a meeting with the right ghoul and past the trolls guarding the gate to that amazingly rundown house you really want to haunt?

-So, what do you do, shuffle off home thinking it’s hopeless and your cauldron probably has too many cracks anyway?
+Don’t shuffle off home thinking it’s hopeless and your cauldron probably has too many cracks anyway!

-You don’t have to!
-This Halloween treat yourself to some goodies and snack on these job search essentials that are certain to give your search a sugar high!
+This Halloween, treat yourself to some goodies and snack on these job search treats, morsels that are certain to give your search a sugar high!

 What is the scariest part of searching for a job right now?

 Looking for a job right now certainly can be scary!
-We are in the middle of a pandemic and high unemployment rates aren’t going away anytime soon.
-Add to that the most chaotic presidential election any of us can remember and civil unrest and we have a job market that is influenced by culture, health, politics, and the economy.
+We are still dealing with the pandemic and the changes which have come as a result to the world of work as a result.
 If you are looking for a job right now, the one thing you’d better be is prepared.
 Being prepared means knowing your unique value.
 “You have to be not waiting for somebody to determine that your skills and experience could be what they need to get them from point A to point B,” said Saundra Botts, an ExecuNet Career Strategist.
 Job searchers who cannot effectively articulate their unique value will find this job market very scary indeed.
 Companies will not try and determine how you could fit their needs.
 It is up to you to understand your value and to explain how you are the solution to their problem.
 This is the single biggest challenge job seekers have, as they do not even realize just how much work they actually realize they need to do in this area.

 How do you explain what seems like a career of wandering through a cornfield maze?

-Don’t think of yourself as a wandering zombie!
-It’s all about storytelling, and if you don’t fill in the gaps you can be certain the recruiter or hiring company will.
+Don’t be a wandering zombie!
+It’s all about storytelling, and if you don’t fill in the gaps you can be certain the recruiter or hiring company will…in a way you not like.
 Don’t leave it to chance!
 Own the move and explain how the assignment came to an end because you accomplished your goal and left to find your next challenge.
 It took many jobs to accumulate all the experience they are so interested in — why be ashamed of that?
 Everyone knows executives tend to move around.
 If along the way you were a casualty of downsizing or a company’s pivoting in a different organizational direction, that’s okay.
-It happens and people understand it, especially since the ’08 recession and the pandemic.
+It happens and people understand it, especially since the ’08 recession and now the pandemic.

 Ghosts and goblins are everywhere!
 Who is going to help you find the right job?